ClemsonRSRG/jetbrains-plugin-resolve/doc/contributing-instructions.md

 ![new project2](https://github.com/Welchd1/resolve-intellij-plugin/blob/master/doc/images/new-project2.png)

-Click the button with three dots to the right of `Project Location` and navigate to `resolve-intellij-plugin` folder cloned in step 2.
+Click the button with three dots to the right of `Project Location` and navigate to `jetbrains-plugin-resolve` (**the picture is outdated, this is the new folder name**) folder cloned in step 2.
 Upon doing so, the fields in the window should automatically update and look something like this:

 ![new project3](https://github.com/Welchd1/resolve-intellij-plugin/blob/master/doc/images/new-project3.png)